ctarrington/try-rust/columnar-data-cache/data-cache/README.md

 # data-cache

 ## todo
 * use constructor for storage?
+* allow updates of values by guid? by index?
+* alllow replacement of row by guid? by index?
+* add a snapshot - specify filters, select columns snap at time
+    * add filtering
+    * add the ability to get a vector of values from a snapshot's column?
     * add sorting
-* add filtering
-* add a snapshot - apply filters, apply sort, select columns snap at time
-    * add the ability to get a vector of values from a snapshot's column